ZEYDLCN/TodoListApp/README.md

     3. Ensure `TodoListApp.API` is the **Startup Project** (Right-click on `TodoListApp.API` in Solution Explorer > Set as Startup Project).
     4. Run:
         ```powershell
-        Add-Migration YourMigrationName -OutputDir DataAccess/Migrations
+        Add-Migration YourMigrationName -OutputDir Migrations
+        # (Or -OutputDir DataAccess/Migrations if you used that subfolder)
         Update-Database
         ```
-        *(Note: If you encountered issues with `-OutputDir DataAccess/Migrations`, you might have used just `-OutputDir Migrations` or no `-OutputDir` for the default `Migrations` folder directly under `TodoListApp.DataAccess`)*

 *   **Using .NET CLI (from the `TodoListApp.API` directory):**
     ```bash
     # Ensure you are in the TodoListApp.API project directory
     cd TodoListApp.API
-    dotnet ef migrations add YourMigrationName --project ../TodoListApp.DataAccess -o DataAccess/Migrations
+    dotnet ef migrations add YourMigrationName --project ../TodoListApp.DataAccess -o Migrations
+    # (Or -o DataAccess/Migrations if you used that subfolder)
     dotnet ef database update --project ../TodoListApp.DataAccess
     cd ..
     # Go back to solution root
     ```
-    *(Adjust `-o DataAccess/Migrations` if your migrations folder structure is different, e.g., `-o Migrations`)*

 #### Running the API